 Dr. Mendelsohn specializes in laser assisted cataract surgery.
 Femtosecond laser cataract surgery is highly reproducible, more accurate, and far safer than older techniques of cataract surgery with a scalpel.
 The laser offers excellent precision in making gentle, ultraprecise incisions in the lens and cornea, thereby producing better visual outcomes in current cataract surgery.
 Furthermore, patients with low or moderate levels of astigmatism can have this astigmatism eliminated or greatly reduced at the same time as the cataract procedure, resulting in a markedly enhanced quality of vision and overall outcome.

 Once the clouded lens is removed, Alan Mendelsohn, MD, FACS, places an Acrysof lens implant into the eye.
 The entire procedure takes five minutes.
 There are no injections, stitches, nor patches required for laser cataract surgery.
-Upon completion, within 15 minutes, the patient is on his/her way home.
+Within 15 minutes of completion of the laser proceedure, the patient is on his/her way home.
 Dr. Mendelsohn will examine you the following morning in the office, thereafter, one can resume activities including bending, lifting, sleeping in any position, bathing, and showering.
 Typically, 48 hours later, a patient can exercise rigorously, play golf and tennis, swim, thereby resuming an active lifestyle.

 Am I a Candidate for Laser Cataract Surgery?

 With a natural progression of cataracts, everyone experiences a downhill decline in quality of vision.
 The rate of progression can be slow, moderate, or rapid, depending on the specific type of cataract.
 When the resultant diminished vision impairs your occupational or vocational pursuits, Dr. Alan Mendelsohn and Dr. Nathan Klein recommend proceeding with surgical intervention.
-Most, fortunately, the advanced laser cataract surgery performed by Alan Mendelsohn, MD, FACS, is a five minute procedure performed at Baptist Eye Surgery Center or Memorial Same Day Surgery Center.
-These two out-patient facilities were selected by Dr. Mendelsohn due to their impeccable track records for eye surgery over the past several decades; furthermore, the lasers, surgical equipment, and nursing staffs are outstanding.
+Fortunately, the advanced laser cataract surgery performed by Alan Mendelsohn, MD, FACS, is a five minute procedure performed at Memorial Same Day Surgery Center.
+This out-patient facility has been selected by Dr. Mendelsohn due to its impeccable track record for eye surgery over the past several decades; furthermore, the lasers, surgical equipment, and nursing staffs are outstanding.

 Anyone who decides that the time is right to proceed with cataract surgery is a candidate for laser cataract surgery.
 In fact, proficient, top tier cataract surgeons, including Dr. Mendelsohn, and the vast majority of his colleagues, fervently believe that laser cataract surgery offers better final vision outcomes, and a more safe procedure, when performed by a laser.
 Alan Mendelsohn, MD, FACS, considered it to be “no brainer” when he opted to have his own cataract surgery performed in 2014.
 He underwent laser cataract surgery and implantation of ReStor lens implants at that time.